 If advertising violations occur, the Commission shall require an institution to receive prior approval of future advertising copy before publication or broadcasting.
 Continued advertising violations shall result in probation with conditions and fines, or revocation of licensure pursuant to Sections 1005.34 and 1005.38, F.S.
 Any placement claims, employment predictions, or salary projections used by the institution in its recruiting efforts shall be accurate, and based upon reliable statistical data which shall be provided to all prospective students and to the Commission upon request.
-The recruitment material used does not mention anything about placement claims, employment predictions, or salary projections used by the institution in its recruiting efforts shall be accurate, and based upon reliable statistical data which shall be provided to all prospective students and to the Commission upon request.
+The recruitment material used does not mention anything about placement claims, employment predictions, or salary projections in its recruiting efforts shall be accurate, and based upon reliable statistical data which shall be accurate, and based upon reliable statistical data which shall be accurate, and based upon reliable statistical data which shall be accurate, and based upon reliable statistical data which shall be provided to all prospective students and to the Commission upon request.
 It is the responsibility of the institution to ensure that all such claims are kept up to date and reflect actual current conditions and job market projections, considering the anticipated needs in the local community.
 Advertisements shall contain citations of the source of such claims.
 The institution shall maintain backup documentation to support the citations.